wansheg/nqueens/README.md

 ## API manual
-* the  package cwinterview supply following class
+### the  package cwinterview supply following class

-    class cwinterview.NQueens
+####    class cwinterview.NQueens
         which supply three methods to obtain solutions for the problem.
-        recommend to use  "reducedSearch" which has best performance
+        recommend to use  "killRayLay" which has best performance

-        two other methods are dprecated, which are slow.
-I developed them
-        in rush

         new NQueens( int size )
             size of chess board